giulange/cubeR/README.md

 ### Paralelization

 All processing steps can be run in parallel.
-The number of parallel tasks is controlled by the __*nCores*__ configuration parameter.
+The number of parallel tasks is controlled by the `nCores` configuration parameter.

 While processing in parallel you must assure **enough memory is available.**
 Memory consumption rises lineary with the number of parallel tasks.
 Different processing steps may have diffent memory requirements but they can always be tuned using configuration settings:

-* __*{step}BlockSize*__ Memory consumption is proportional to the square of the block size.
-Large blocks speed up computations but if rasters are saved using *-co "TILED=YES" -co "BLOCKXSIZE={N}" -co "BLOCKYSIZE={N}"* gdal creation options (see *{step}gdalOpts* configuration parameters) rising it above *{N}* will give neglectable gains (also in such a case the block size should be a multiple of *{N}*).
+* `{step}BlockSize` Memory consumption is proportional to the square of the block size.
+Large blocks speed up computations but if rasters are saved using `-co "TILED=YES" -co "BLOCKXSIZE={N}" -co "BLOCKYSIZE={N}"` gdal creation options (see `{step}gdalOpts` configuration parameter) rising it above `{N}` will give neglectable gains (also in such a case the block size should be a multiple of `{N}`).
   In most cases value of 512 should do the job.
-See the remark below.
+  See also the remark below.
-* __*{step}GdalOpts*__ The *--config  GDAL_CACHEMAX {cacheSize}* gdal option (see discussion of the *GDAL_CACHEMAX* on the [gdal wiki](https://trac.osgeo.org/gdal/wiki/ConfigOptions)) should not exceed amount of available memory divided by the number of parallel tasks.
+* `{step}GdalOpts` The `--config  GDAL_CACHEMAX {cacheSize}` gdal option (see discussion of the `GDAL_CACHEMAX` on the [gdal wiki](https://trac.osgeo.org/gdal/wiki/ConfigOptions)) should not exceed amount of available memory divided by the number of parallel tasks.

 Remarks:

 * **Leave some memory for the operating system I/O cache.** Computations performed by this package are very I/O intensive and for an effective I/O the operating system must be able to allocate an I/O cache in the memory.
-While choosing the right *{step}BlockSize* and *GDAL_CACHEMAX* values please make sure there will be a gigabyte or two of memory left per parallel process which the operating system can use for the I/O cache.
+While choosing the right `{step}BlockSize` and `GDAL_CACHEMAX` values please make sure there will be a gigabyte or two of memory left per parallel process which the operating system can use for the I/O cache.
 * Only actual computations are parallelized.
 Every processing step includes also an initialization phase where a set of required input and output data is computed and it is checked if all input data are available.
 This phase in run as a single process.
 While compering to the actual computations it takes neglectable amounts of time it can be still up to dozen of minutes for huge processing tasks (it depends mostly on the storage performance).

 ### Logging and progress tracking